matsuro-hadouken/doger/README.md

 ![docker ps](https://user-images.githubusercontent.com/50751381/80302655-d070fb00-879a-11ea-9826-ecfa23bdc7c7.png)

-Start configuration script, we need to provide masternode private key and external IP address:
+Start configuration script, we need to provide a masternode private key and external IP address:

-_As VPS owner your should know you IP address, in case not use `curl ifconfig.me` or `curl ident.me`_
+_As VPS owner your should know your IP address, in case not use `curl ifconfig.me` or `curl ident.me`_

 ```bash
 docker exec -u 0 -it MASTER dogecash.sh 'MASTERNODE PRIV KEY' 'EXTERNAL IP'